SysKitTeam/docs-insights/getting-started/index.md

 In order to fully utilize SysKit Insights' features you need to enable the email notifications.
 Also, while on the settings page, note the Farms and Agents sections bellow the General Email Settings.

-- You can navigate to the Farms section and tweak the Collection Configuration to best suit your needs.
+- You can navigate to the Farms section and tweak the collection configuration to best suit your needs.

 - If you wish to change data collection interval, data retention or index size go to Agents section.